Reading Time: 5 minutes

 Slovakia lies near the northernmost latitude of where wine grape growing is feasible in Europe.
 Within the country, the Malokarpatská (Small Carpathian) region is where the most northerly located vineyards are.
 With this in mind, one might think that only white wines are made here… Think again.

+The most regarded area for red wine production in Slovakia is Južnoslovenská (South Slovakia) especially near the villages of Strekov and Mužla.
 During our second trip through the wine regions of Slovakia, we found a number of well-made and delicious red wines from the north.
-The most regarded area for red wine production in Slovakia is Južnoslovenská (South Slovakia) especially near the villages of Strekov and Mužla.
-Terra Parna and Magula wineries are the only wineries located in the village of Sucha nad Parnou and their wines showed us that fine reds can be made in the Small Carpathian region if the right grapes are planted.
+Terra Parna and Magula wineries are located in the village of Sucha nad Parnou.
+Their wines show that high-quality reds can be made in the Small Carpathian region if the right grapes are planted.

-In addition to the village of Sucha nad Parnou, the village of Zemianske Sade lies 30 kilometers to the east.
-The vineyards here also lie within the Small Carpathian region and Slobodné Vinarstvo is also producing minimal intervention, fine red wines.
+The village of Zemianske Sade lies 30 kilometers to the east of Sucha nad Parnou.
+The vineyards here also lie within the Small Carpathian region.
+Here Slobodné Vinarstvo produces fine minimal intervention red wines.

 Vladimír (Vlad) Magula and his family farm eight and a half hectares of vineyards in Sucha nad Parnou.
 They are a certified Eko and Bio producer.
-Some of the vineyards are brand new and the existing ones have low yields, so the family’s current production is around 15,000 bottles per year.
-They produce minimal intervention style wines from Central European grapes like Devin, Grüner Veltliner, and Welschriesling for whites and Blaufränkisch, Dunaj, Portugieser, and Rosa for the reds.
+Some of their vineyards are brand new and the existing ones have low yields, so the family’s current production is around 15,000 bottles per year.
+They produce minimal intervention style white wines from Central European grapes like Devin, Grüner Veltliner, and Welschriesling and reds from Frankovka Modrá (Blaufränkisch), Dunaj, Portugieser, and Rosa.

-All Vlad’s wines are made with native yeasts and not fined nor filtered.
+All Vlad’s wines are made with native yeasts and are not fined nor filtered.
 They are chewy wines with generous texture.
-Magula does produce a few whites, oranges, and a beautiful light red called Carboniq – but we feel more passion in his reds made from Frankovka Modrá.
+Magula does produce a few whites, oranges, and a beautiful light red called Carboniq, but we feel more passion in his reds made from Frankovka Modrá.
 Vlad took us through his first ever vertical tasting of his Frankovka Modrá (2017 & 2016 barrel samples and 2015-2011 from the bottle).
-Consistency is not a problem with the red wines and here are our favorites.
+The wines showed consitency throughout the board.

 Exotic Wine Travel’s Picks